cyberparra/ScarabotEDU/README.md

 ![OLEDWiring](OLEDwiring.jpg)

+### Coding the OLED

 In order to program the OLED, you must to add a package inside the microbit.
 Got to _Add Package_ menu inside the _makecode.microbit_ editor and look for tinkeracademy-tinker-kit-

 ![OLEDpackage](OLEDpackage.jpg)

-When this package is installed e new OLED category appears with several coding blocks inside
+When this package is installed a new OLED category appears with several new coding blocks inside it